What would you do to improve local health services?

 - Making it easier for people to access support closer to home and via technology

 - Doing more to help people stay well

 - Providing better support for people with cancer, mental health conditions, heart and lung diseases, long-term conditions, such as diabetes and arthritis, learning disabilities and autism, and for people as they get older and experience conditions such as dementia.

 What are Healthwatch Warwickshire doing?

-Healthwatch England have created two surveys to help gather views about how health services are delivered locally.
-One is a general survey and the other is for individuals living with specific conditions (such as Cancer, or Mental Health).
-Local Healthwatches all over the country will be running engagement activities and sharing the survey to help gather your views and help make care better.
+Healthwatch England created two surveys to help gather views about how health services are delivered locally – a general survey, and one for individuals living with specific conditions (such as Cancer, or Mental Health problems).
+Local Healthwatches all over the country have been running engagement activities and sharing the survey to gather your views and help make care better.

-Healthwatch Warwickshire and Healthwatch Coventry will be promoting the two surveys are much as possible, including going out to groups and community spaces and providing paper copies of the survey. please get in touch for more information.
-We will also be running some engagement activities over the coming months- more information to come shortly!
+Healthwatch Warwickshire and Healthwatch Coventry have promoted the two surveys are much as possible, including going out to groups and community spaces and providing paper copies of the survey.

 What can you do?